MS in Accounting Admissions

 Your professional resume should list your education and professional achievements.
 Include your computing skills.
 The resume should be uploaded in the online application.

-The GMAT test score submission is Optional* for MS (master’s in accounting) applicants who have earned an undergraduate degree from an accredited college or university with an overall undergraduate GPA of 3.3 or better and meet the following criteria:
+The GMAT test score submission is Optional* for MSA (master’s in accounting) applicants who have earned an undergraduate degree from an accredited U.S. college or university with an overall undergraduate GPA of 3.3 or better and meet the following criteria:

 Have achieved a transcript documented letter grade of B or better in TWO (2) or more quantitative undergraduate courses (e.g. calculus, statistics, data analytics).
 Students must submit course descriptions/syllabi to firstname.lastname@example.org for such coursework to be considered.
 Applicants who choose not to submit a GMAT test score and who meet the criteria above will have their applications reviewed by the admissions committee, but this is no guarantee of acceptance.